 - Take pictures – Photos will often tell the story of how your accident happened and can probably help your personal injury attorney prove negligence and liability.
 Be sure to take pictures of damages to your motorcycle, your injuries, exact position of the vehicles, traffic signs, and skid marks.

 - Makes notes of the surroundings – If possible, try to write down important information about the accident.
 This could include where, when, and how the accident happened.
 Specifically, try to makes notes of the location, road conditions, speed limits, weather, lighting, the direction of travel of the vehicles involved.

 - Record the contact information of eyewitnesses – If reasonably possible, try to obtain information from all witnesses and make notes of their comments and contact information.
 Memories will quickly fade; be sure to get as much information as you can immediately following the motorcycle crash.

 - Don't admit fault – In many cases, the exact cause of an accident is unclear immediately after the accident.
 It's easy to be tempted to apologize for getting into an accident, even when it's not your fault.
 Accidents can be stressful, and you might not recall every detail until sometime later.
 Statements at the accident scene can have serious consequences down the road.

-- Consult with a motorcycle accident attorney – A small mistake, such as making a recorded statement to the insurance company, missing deadlines, or overlooking future damages, could have a highly negative impact on your claim.
-An experienced Los Angeles motorcycle injury lawyer can help you avoid these costly oversights and fight for the maximum compensation.
+- Consult with a personal injury attorney – A small mistake, such as making a recorded statement to the insurance company, missing deadlines, or overlooking future damages, could have a highly negative impact on your claim.
+An experienced injury lawyer can help you avoid these costly oversights and fight for the maximum compensation.